How to Become a Postdoctoral Researcher

 Being a postdoctoral researcher allows you to strengthen your professional and academic skills in a specialized area before moving to a permanent position.
 When considering whether or not you should do a postdoc, take some time to reflect on your career goals and the skills you need to be successful in achieving those goals.
 Deciding to pursue a postdoc (or not) should be an active choice, so network, solicit advice, and explore a variety of options.

 If a postdoc sounds right for you, the Oak Ridge Institute for Science and Education can help you find the right opportunity to advance your career.
-ORISE manages postdoctoral research programs at dozens of national laboratories and federal research facilities across the United States, many of which have open opportunities for qualified candidates.
+ORISE manages postdoctoral research programs at national laboratories and federal research facilities across the United States, many of which have open opportunities for qualified candidates.

 Ask the Experience ORISE Team